PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

 Session Affinity:	None
 ```

-From this we can observe that Kubernets has created an Elastic Load Balancer within AWS for us.
+From this we can observe that Kubernetes has created an Elastic Load Balancer within AWS for us.
 We can now access our system through this balancer by pointing a browser to `http://a0ac21827191511e78d220ae28f9af81-1027644718.us-west-2.elb.amazonaws.com:3000/add`.
 The add screen will load as before and we can also see our audit service at `http://a0ac21827191511e78d220ae28f9af81-1027644718.us-west-2.elb.amazonaws.com:3000/audit`.

 Excellent!
 We now have a fully automated build pipeline to our system running on AWS!